angloeastern/backend-code-challenge/README.md

 Using C# is a must for this solution. xUnit is a must for testing.
 Aside from that, feel free to use any technologies/tools/frameworks/libraries ...etc you prefer.

-Test delivery time should not be longer than a week.
+Challenge delivery time should not be longer than a week.

 ## Stories
 1. As a consumer of the API, I want to be able to add users to the system.